xm-tech/c-link-demo/README.md

-# A demo to demonstrate gcc
+# An example to demonstrate gcc

 directory: